-This bulletin is

-designed to assist

-The Work Health and Safety Act 2011 places obligations on persons including those who conduct a business or undertaking to ensure that the workplace health and safety of workers and other persons is not affected by the conduct of the business or undertaking a business or undertaking, workers and others to fulfill their functions and obligations under the
+This bulletin is designed to assist Persons conducting a business or undertaking, workers and others to fulfill their functions and obligations under the Work Health and Safety Act 2011.

-Persons conducting

-Work Health and

-Safety Act 2011.

 The main objective of an investigation is prevention.
 A good investigation aims to establish a series of events that should have taken place and compares it to what actually happened to identify areas that need changing.